therealtimex/ChatTutor-local-app/README.md

 ChatTutor effectively solves this problem by bringing all the teaching tools used in real-world educational scenarios to the forefront, allowing users to interact with them through electronic devices.
 We've empowered AI with the ability to use these tools, enabling AI to become a truly hands-on teacher.

-We've implemented a reactive DSL syntax that mimics the reactive system of modern frontend frameworks, based on `@vue/reactivity`, allowing Agents to interact with users through reactive variables and control element behavior by modifying reactive variables.
-Additionally, we've built a math component library with beautiful animation effects.

-> [!NOTE]
->
-> For DSL implementation details, refer to the `packages-dsl` directory; for component library implementation, see the `libs` directory.

 ## Features

 ##### Math Canvas